Nude Cruise By Bare Necessities Reviewed

 The Nude Boat:

 When they said “Big Nude Boat,” they weren’t kidding.
 There were 10 or 11 levels.
 You could run into someone once and then not see them again for days.
-The weather was sunny and warm every day and most people spent the daytime on the upper outside decks, sunbathing or relaxing in one of the pools or hot tubs.
+The weather was sunny and warm every day and most people spent the daytime on the upper outside decks, sunbathing nude or relaxing naked in one of the pools or hot tubs.
 On these decks, there were two outdoor pools, several hot tubs, and a giant water slide!
 There was also a basketball court and mini golf course.
 The spa had its own hot tub, sauna and steam room.
 My only issue was that with the exception of the spa’s indoor whirlpool, all the hot tubs were more like warm tubs, and I found them too cold for comfort at night.
 Other than that, a lovely ship.

 Food and Drink At The Nude Cruise: